paulosabayomi/ThreadsPipe-py/README.md

 threadspipepy access_token --app_id=your-app-id --auth_code="the-auth-code" --app_secret="your-app-secret" --redirect_uri='https://redirect-uri.com/redirect' --env_path="./.env" --env_variable=long_lived_token_variable
 ```

-The command will generate access tokens by swapping the authentication code for both short and long lived access tokens, all the optional arguments are required and only the `--env_path` and `--env_variable` arguments are optional, set both the `--env_path` and `--env_variable` arguments if you want to automatically update an environment variable with the generated long lived access token, more details below.
+The command will generate access tokens by swapping the authorization code for both short and long lived access tokens, all the optional arguments are required and only the `--env_path` and `--env_variable` arguments are optional, set both the `--env_path` and `--env_variable` arguments if you want to automatically update an environment variable with the generated long lived access token, more details below.

 #### To refresh long lived access token